International

 Main Sectors of Industry

 South Korea has experienced one of the largest economic transformations of the past 60 years.
-Given its limited geographical size, insufficient natural resources and population size (a labour force of 28.4 million people out of its 51.28 million population), the country has devoted special attention to technology development and innovation to promote growth, growing from a predominantly rural, agricultural nation into an urban, industrialized country.
-Industry represented 32.4% of the GDP and employed 25% of the workforce in 2022 (World Bank, 2023).
-The main industries include textile, steel, car manufacturing, shipbuilding and electronics.
-South Korea is the world's largest producer of semiconductors.
+Given its limited geographical size, insufficient natural resources and population size (a labour force of 29.2 million people out of its 51.74 million population), the country has devoted special attention to technology development and innovation to promote growth, growing from a predominantly rural, agricultural nation into an urban, industrialized country.
+Industry represents 31.7% of the GDP and employs 25% of the workforce (World Bank, latest data available).
+Once characterized by resource scarcity, South Korea has emerged as a global leader in various industries, thanks to strategic government policies, heavy investments in research and development, and a skilled workforce.
+The main industries include textile, steel (with POSCO being the world's seventh-largest steelmaker), car manufacturing, shipbuilding and electronics (South Korea is the world's second-largest producer of semiconductors, which represents its main export).
+In 2023, the seasonally-adjusted production index across all industries, excluding agriculture, livestock, and fishery sectors, increased by 0.7% compared to the previous year, as per Statistics Korea.
+While industrial output continued to rise for the third consecutive year, the manufacturing sector experienced its most significant decline since 1998, amidst the fallout of the foreign exchange crisis in Asia.
+Manufacturing output plummeted by 3.9% last year, primarily due to a sharp decline in semiconductor production, marking the first downturn in 22 years since 2001.
+Manufacturers reported an average capacity ratio of 71.3% in 2023, reflecting a decrease of 3.5%age points from the previous year.

-The agricultural sector in South Korea only makes a negligible contribution to the country's GDP (1.8%) and employed only 4.8% of the active population in 2021 (World Bank, 2023).
+The agricultural sector in South Korea only makes a negligible contribution to the country's GDP (1.6%) and employs only 5% of the active population (World Bank).
 Rice is the main agricultural crop; barley, wheat, corn, soybeans and sorghum are extensively cultivated.
 The sector also includes large-scale livestock farming.
 Less than one-fourth of the land is cultivated.
 South Korea's mineral resources are limited to gold and silver.
+Statistics Korea (KOSTAT) issued its final assessment of 2023 rice production, indicating a total of 3.7 million metric tons, marking a 1.6% decrease compared to the previous year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services